anshlabs716/anshlabs716/README.md

 * 🖥️ Terminal-friendly
 * 🐧 Linux-friendly

-I especially like small tools that solve an actual problem without adding a massive amount of unnecessary complexity.
+I especially like smaller tools that solve actual problems without adding a ridiculous amount of unnecessary stuff.

 ---